justindepierro/boxcall/README.md

 ---

-**Status**: 🎯 **Production-Ready Workspace** - Enterprise development practices implemented

-_Building the future of football team management with industry-leading development standards_ 🏈
+_Building the future of football coaching operations._ 🏈